dcdpr/did-btc1/chapters/CRUD-Operations.md

 #### From External Intermediate DID Document

-The From External ::intermediate DID document:: algorithm enables the ability to create a **did:btc1** from an external ::intermediate DID document::.
-This allows for a more complex ::initial DID document::, including the ability to include Service Endpoints and ::BTC1 Beacons:: that support aggregation.
+The From External ::Intermediate DID Document:: algorithm enables the ability to create a **did:btc1** from an external ::Intermediate DID Document::.
+This allows for a more complex ::Initial DID Document::, including the ability to include service endpoints and ::BTC1 Beacons:: that support aggregation.

 It takes the following inputs: